book

 print(trade_bar)

-If the History method returns TradeBars, iterate through the TradeBars to get the TradeBar of each Equity.
+If the history method returns TradeBars, iterate through the TradeBars to get the TradeBar of each Equity.
 The TradeBars may not have data for all of your Equity subscriptions.
 To avoid issues, check if the TradeBars object contains data for your security before you index it with the Equity Symbol.

 for trade_bars in all_history_trade_bars: